 Power Consumption Tests

-For our power testing, we used AIDA64 to stress the NVIDIA RTX 6000 Ada, then HWiNFO to monitor power use and temperatures.
+We used AIDA64 to stress the NVIDIA GeForce RTX 4090 FE for our power testing, then HWiNFO to monitor power use and temperatures.

 We use the AIDA64 Stress test for our tests, which allows us to stress all aspects of the system.
 We selected just the GPU for this test and let it run for about 15 minutes.
-While idle, the RTX 6000 Ada pulls about 17 watts and loads up to about 305 watts.
-These are good numbers when considering that the RTX 6000 Ada will often be deployed in multi-GPU setups.
+While idle, the NVIDIA GeForce RTX 4090 FE pulls about 33 watts and loads up to about 461 watts.

 A key reason that we started this series was to answer the cooling question.
 Blower-style coolers have different capabilities than some of the large dual and triple fan gaming cards.
 With newer warmer GPUs, we see fewer blower-style coolers.
 This is certainly a change over this project’s lifetime.